falcon78/myArticles/Math/Art Of Problem Solving Basic Vol 1/Chapter 25 - Learning To Count.md

   - The general formula is:
     - $$\large{n = p_1^{e1}*p_2^{e2}...p_k^{ek}}$$
     - $$\text{Factors of N} = (e^1+1) *(e^2 + 1)* ... * (e^k+1)$$
+  - The number of divisors of positive integer is often denoted $d(n)$

 ## Restrictions on Multiplication